An Arctic value for freedom of speech and support for democracy

-With a devotion for cross-border journalism, dialogue and mutual understanding, the Independent Barents Observer provides daily news reports from and about Scandinavia, Russia and the Circumpolar Arctic.
+With a devotion for cross-border journalism the Barents Observer provides daily news reports from and about Scandinavia, Russia and the Arctic.

-Our dedicated and experienced team of reporters produces news and multi-media contents with reach for global audiences interested in Arctic issues.
-We follow the key trends and developments in climate change, energy and industry, shipping, politics, civil society, national security and indigenous peoples issues.
+Our dedicated and experienced team of Norwegian and Russian reporters produces news and multi-media contents with reach for global audiences interested in Arctic issues.
+We follow the key trends and developments in topics like climate change, energy and industry, shipping, civil society, borders, politics, ecology, security and indigenous peoples issues.

 Our core values are freedom of speech and support for democracy.
-By providing impartial information and opinions across the borders of the Arctic and the Barents Region, we serve local societies, support regional development and promote international cooperation.
+By providing impartial information and opinions across the borders of the Arctic and the Barents Region, we aim to be a counterbalance to authoritarianism and propaganda.
+Our reporting serve local societies, support regional development and promote international cooperation.

 The Independent Barents Observer is a non-profit stock company fully own by the reporters.
 No regional or national authority have owner interests in the company, nor influence on the newsmaking.
 The newsdesk is located in Kirkenes, the Norwegian Arctic town located just few kilometres from the borders to Russia and Finland.

-The Barents Observer takes the pulse on regional mass media and in 2017 published the report “Journalism in the Borderland.
+The Barents Observer takes the pulse on regional mass media and in 2021 published the report “Repression by Law.”
+In 2019, the report “Free Media on the Scaffold” was published and in 2017 - the “Journalism in the Borderland.
 Barents Media Freedom 2017”.
-In 2016, it published the report “Barents Observer - Prosessen” (in Norwegian), the story about how Norwegian regional politicians tried to halt the editorial freedom of the only Norwegian online newspaper published in Russian.
+In 2016, we published the ”Barents Observer - Prosessen” (in Norwegian), the story about how Norwegian regional politicians tried to halt the editorial freedom of the only Norwegian online newspaper published in Russian.